How much does it cost to make a website?

 - any variation, a new change process is started

-I do understand that in some situations, a process like this needs to be followed, but for us, a Small Agency, you’d be looking at £1300 + VAT, a couple of weeks in total, we’d help create the specification via conversation or email and we’d allow minor changes, because these things happen, that’s life.
+I do understand that in some situations, a process like this needs to be followed.
+But for us, a Small Agency, you’d be looking at £10,000 + VAT and a couple of months in total.
+We’d also help create the specification via conversation or email and we’d allow minor changes because these things happen, that’s life.

 So what does a new website cost?

-You need to decide what your budget is and weigh up the pros and cons for ongoing care.
+You need to decide what your budget is and weigh up the pros and cons of ongoing care.

-That would be my biggest difference, aftercare, ongoing support – a website can’t just be built and left, and that’s why after trading since 2008 I’ve settled at the size we are now, a small web design agency.
+That would be my biggest difference, aftercare, and ongoing support.
+A website can’t just be built and left, and that’s why after trading since 2008 we have settled at the size we are now.
+A small but impactful web design agency.